Internet of Things (IoT) Testing

 - Details of the motivations and goals for the relevant threats

-In particular, devices that are designed to be ‘plug and play‘ should be subject to an Internet of Things penetration test; their low barrier to setup often means that they are deployed in suboptimal security configurations.
-For organisations that produce Internet of Things devices and are concerned about their security posture, Nettitude offer a world class penetration testing service.
+In particular, devices that are designed to be ‘plug and play‘ should be subject to an Internet of Things (IoT) penetration test; their low barrier to setup often means that they are deployed in suboptimal security configurations.
+For organizations that produce Internet of Things (IoT) devices and are concerned about their security posture, LRQA Nettitude offers a world-class penetration testing service.

-Compared with more traditional areas of penetration testing Internet of Things presents a number of unique challenges.
+Compared with more traditional areas of penetration testing Internet of Things (IoT) presents a number of unique challenges.
 One of the main challenges lies in diversity; varying architectures, communication protocols, coding and operating systems result in almost immeasurable combinations of technology.
-Therefore, Nettitude utilise only the most experienced penetration testers for IoT testing.
+Therefore, LRQA Nettitude utilises only the most experienced penetration testers for Internet of Things (IoT).

-Nettitude’s security consultants ensure that the full attack surface and all use cases are considered in order to give full levels of assurance.
-Broadly, an IoT test focuses on the following areas:
+LRQA Nettitude’s security consultants ensure that the full attack surface and all use cases are considered in order to give full levels of assurance.
+Broadly, an Internet of Things (IoT) test focuses on the following areas:

-What’s The Output Of An IoT Security Test?
+What’s The Output Of An Internet of Things (IoT) Security Test?

-Any organisation that works with Nettitude on Internet of Things security testing can expect two fully quality-assured reports per engagement.
+Any organization that works with LRQA Nettitude on Internet of Things (IoT) security testing can expect two fully quality-assured reports per engagement.
 The first is a management report, which is designed to be consumed by a non-technical audience and relays the overall security posture of the target device in terms of risk.

 The second is a technical report, which provides in-depth technical detail for each finding, including relevant and actionable remedial advice.
 Of course, the engagement doesn’t stop there.
-Nettitude always encourage a debrief to ensure full comprehension has been achieved.
+LRQA Nettitude always encourages a debrief to ensure full comprehension has been achieved.
 It’s an opportunity to ask absolutely any questions at all.
-After the debrief, the organisation is welcome to stay in touch with Nettitude and receive top-quality security advice.
+After the debrief, the organization is welcome to stay in touch with LRQA Nettitude and receive top-quality security advice.